 You can do the same with a 4-note chord.
 Play two of the four notes, but always leave a space between any two chord notes.
 That’s a 4-note straddle.
 Via Play Piano

 Isn’t it amazing the number of techniques that you can employ in your piano playing?
 The article above explains how you can begin to play piano chord straddles.
 That’s just three techniques we’ve covered here.
 Get busy mastering these techniques as you explore others on your journey towards becoming a piano expert!
-Enjoy!
+A piano teacher can help you master piano techniques much faster with weekly piano lessons!

 Featured Image: Image Credit